MaelAbgrall/HardwareforAI/README.md

 Check also the fan connectors: If the motherboard doesn't have enough fan pin, don't worry, there are splitters available on internet for a really good price (2 / 5 $)

-at last, if you have no other choice than using wifi for the computer, check that the motherboard have wifi integrated, or else you will need to buy a separate expansion card or a dongle
+at last, if you have no other choice than using wifi for the computer, check that the motherboard have wifi integrated, or else you will need to buy a separate expansion card or a dongle.

+Finally make sure that the PCIe lanes are supporting multiple GPUs.
+If the first pcie slot is an x16 and the other one an x4, you will not be able to plug in a second GPU.

 ### Size:
 There are multiple standard sizes of motherboards: mini ITX (smallest), micro ATX (medium), ATX (large)